 Seeking the help of an attorney in Wheaton could help in determining a person’s immigration status.
 A lawyer could help to gather information about a person’s rights under the law and recommend the next steps to reduce the chances of deportation.

-Citizenship or Legal Permanent Residence as a First Line of Defense Against Deportation
+How Can Citizenship or Legal Permanent Residence Act as a First Line of Defense Against Deportation?

 The primary fear in people’s minds concerning immigration status is the possibility of arrest and deportation.
 The first line of defense against this possibility is obtaining proof of American citizenship or legal permanent residence status.